DavidHe1127/Mr.He_HandBook/Cloud,Tooling/AWS/VPC/README.md

 - Each instance in your VPC has a default network interface (the primary network interface) that is assigned a private IPv4 address from the IPv4 address range of your VPC.
 You cannot detach a primary network interface from an instance.
 You can create and attach an additional network interface to any instance in your VPC.
 - ENI cannot be detached when it's associated and used by a resource - i.e VPCE.
 To remove ENI, you need to delete parent service.

+### CIDR

+- Multiple VPCs in one account can have same cidr range.
+However, overlapped cidr range will preclude vpc peering when needed.
+As of `08/2017`, VPC allows customers to expand their VPCs by adding secondary IPv4 address ranges (CIDRs).
+- Subnets within one VPC cannot have cidrs overlapped since AWS will treat the 2 subnets as one continuous network.

 ### NAT Gateway